rhubarbwu/SchedJulia/README.md

-# Schedjulia
+# SchedJulia

-Schedjulia is an appointment scheduling script written in Julia.
+SchedJulia is an appointment scheduling script written in Julia.

 ## Overview

-Schedjulia uses the concept of appointments with required duration and attendees, crossed with the attendees' availabilities to produce a satisfying schedule.
+SchedJulia uses the concept of appointments with required duration and attendees, crossed with the attendees' availabilities to produce a satisfying schedule.

 ### Prerequisites